 At the Council of Piacenza a delegation visited Pope Urban II led by the Byzantine Emperor Alexius Comnenus to raise the problems he was having fighting the Muslims in the East.
 Pope Urban removed the excommunication that had been placed on the Emperor by Pope Gregory and promised to help.

-Robert of Normandy became under pressure from William who laid claim to Normandy.
+Robert of Normandy became under pressure from William the Conqueror who laid claim to Normandy.
 William was gaining support from some Norman barons and Robert took the opportunity to leave Normandy to answer Pope Urban II's call for a Crusade.
 Robert agreed that William could lease Normandy for three years for a sum of 10,000 marks.
 This money would help him fund the expedition.

 Following Pope Urban's speech at Clermont Peter the Hermit, a simple man with a powerful ability to move people by his words, started preaching for Christians to help their fellow Christians in the East.
 He started to gain a large number of followers eager to go to Jerusalem with promises of absolution and freedom from a life of hunger and depravation.
 His followers were poor, not prepared for the journey and not armed.